'Bomb Cyclone' Brings Wind, Flooding And Snow To Northeast, Killing Several

 "It really just refers to a strong low pressure system that intensifies very rapidly," said Patrick Burke, a lead forecaster with NOAA's Weather Prediction Center.
 "What it means is very intense winds, like you saw across all of the East Coast."

-Gusts hit 70 m.p.h.
-Friday, but the highest was recorded in Barnstable, MA., on Cape Cod, at 93 m.p.h., Burke said.
+Gusts hit 70 mph Friday, but the highest was recorded in Barnstable, Mass., on Cape Cod, at 93 mph, Burke said.

-In all, at least seven people reportedly died from trees or limbs crashing down.
+In all, at least eight people reportedly died from trees or limbs crashing down.

 In Putnam County, N.Y. police said an 11-year-old boy died Friday afternoon after a tree crashed onto his home.
 In Chesterfield County, Va., another child, age 6, lay asleep in his bed in the early morning hours Friday when a tree toppled on his residence, killing him, said the county in a statement.

-Five other people were killed — all adults in Virginia, Maryland, Pennsylvania, Connecticut and Rhode Island — all from falling trees or branches, according to The Associated Press.
+Six other people were killed — all adults in Virginia, Maryland, Pennsylvania, Connecticut, Rhode Island and Massachusetts — all from falling trees or branches, according to The Associated Press.

 The winds also brought down power lines, leaving around 2 million people in the cold and dark Saturday, mainly in Pennsylvania, Massachusetts, New York, Maryland and Virginia, according to poweroutage.us.

-Amtrak resumed modified service with significant delays between Washington, D.C. and New York City on Saturday, after shutting down a day earlier.
+Amtrak resumed modified service with significant delays between Washington, D.C., and New York City on Saturday, after shutting down a day earlier.

 Flights were beginning to get back to normal following thousands of cancellations and delays Friday.
-But the website FlightAware, said residual problems remained at airports around Washington D.C., up through Boston.
+But the website FlightAware, said residual problems remained at airports around Washington, D.C., up through Boston.

 Airports advised passengers to check with their airlines and leave extra time for travel.